manipulation-notes/manipulation-notes.github.io/mechanics/grasp-analysis.md

 where $b$ is a characteristic length used to unify the units and $v_i$ is the torsional friction coefficient.

-This polyhedral approximation to the friction cone allows us to efficiently represent the friction cone as a set of linear inequalities:
+This polyhedral approximation to the friction cone allows us to efficiently represent the friction cone as a set of linear inequalities.
+To see this, we first note that adjacent generators span the faces of the polyhedral.
+Thus, by taking their cross-products, we get the surface normals to each face.
+By computing the dot product of the surface normals with the frictional force, we can check whether the force is in the interior or exterior of the cone.
+To formalize this idea, we can write:

 $$
 \begin{align*}